Love me, not as the dreaming nurses

 Love me and lift your mask.

-We are busy working to bring Dylan Thomas's "Love me" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Dylan Thomas's "Love me" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Love me" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.